In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 According to the official documentation, an Ingress

 is an API object that manages external access to the services in a cluster, typically HTTP.
-Whats the difference with the LoadBalancer
+What is the difference between the LoadBalancer

 or NodePort